 Consider the folly of the atheistic position for a moment.
-The artificial flower which cannot reproduce itself, has no life in it and is not 1/1000th as intricate as the real flower must have had a designer and maker.
-However, the beautiful, intricate, life-containing real flower resulted from a freakish accident somewhere millions of years ago!
+The artificial flower which cannot reproduce itself, has no life in it and is not 1/1000th as intricate as the real flower, which must have had a designer and maker.
+However, to the atheist, the beautiful, intricate, life-containing real flower resulted from a freakish accident somewhere millions of years ago!

 We would not belabor the obvious, but surely if either of the flowers argues more forcefully than the other for a creator and designer, the real one does.
-However, both reality and reason demand that both argue with equal eloquence for the one who designed and made them.
+However, both reality and reason demand that both argue with equal eloquence and force for the One who designed and made them.
 Only absolute prejudiced denial of all reason can deny the designer behind a beautiful flower, whether real or artificial.
 We know that man makes the artificial flower, but where is the man who has made or can make the real one?
 He does not exist and never will.
-Someone greater, wiser, more powerful than man is demanded: "God...maketh grass to grow... "(Psa.
+Someone greater, wiser, more powerful than man is demanded: It is "God...Who maketh grass to grow..."
+(Psa.
 147:8).

 [Note: I wrote this article for and it was published in the October 14, 1976, edition of Granbury Gospel, weekly bulletin of the Church of Christ, Granbury, Texas, of which I was editor.]
 Attribution: From thescripturecache.com; Dub McClish, owner and administrator.